-Oh!
-The “Romance” and “Excitement” of a Stained Glass Painter’s Life!
+The “Romance” and “Excitement” of a Stained Glass Painter’s Life

-I should have know what was coming when David approached me this morning with a twinkle in his eyes, a more than customary spring in his step – and a piece of paper in his hand.
+I should have know what was coming: David approached me this morning with a spring in his step, a twinkle in his eyes, and a piece of paper in his hand.

 And the reason I tell you this tale so you get some insight into the so-called romance and excitement of the glass painter’s daily life.